 Keeping the spotlight on high-octane platforms and tools for options traders, TD Ameritrade’s thinkorswim and TradeStation cannot be left out.
 Strategy Roller from thinkorswim allows clients to create custom rules and roll their existing options positions automatically.
 The number of settings and depth of customization available is impressive, and something we’ve grown to expect from thinkorswim.
 Not to be outdone, TradeStation’s OptionsStation tool makes analyzing potential trades a breeze, and even goes as far as including 3D P&L charts.
 Investors note, however: Popcorn and 3D glasses are not required, and while visually appealing, we did not see any distinct advantage over the traditional 2D P&L chart.

-If innovation matters to you, optionsXpress is also worth a close consideration.
-While optionsXpress is the most expensive broker for trading options out of our top 10, the broker offers several unique features.
-In 2012, the broker launched its new “Walk Limit” order type, which will "walk" your order to try to get the most favorable price within the National Best Bid or Offer (NBBO).
-The broker also launched Idea Hub in 2012, which uses poplar scans to visually break down new possible options trades.
+If unique features and functionality matters to you, Charles Schwab’s “Walk Limit” order type, which will "walk" your order to try to get the most favorable price within the National Best Bid or Offer (NBBO), is really impressive.
+The broker also offers Idea Hub, which uses targeted scans to visually break down new possible options trades.

-In the world of options trading, there are a lot of great brokers to choose from.
-In 2014, investors should expect their broker to include scanning, P&L analysis, risk analysis, and easy order management.
-Position management functionality and tying the experience all together is where brokers like tradeMONSTER really stand out and separate themselves.
-Ultimately, it comes down to personal preference and weighing priorities such as cost per trade versus ease-of-use and tool selection.
+There are a lot of great brokers to choose from in the world of options trading.
+In 2017, investors should expect their broker to include scanning, P&L analysis, risk analysis, and easy-order management.
+Position management functionality and tying the experience all together is where platforms like OptionsHouse and thinkorswim really stand out and distinguish themselves.
+Ultimately, it comes down to personal preference and weighing priorities, such as cost per trade versus ease of use and tool selection.